-Dr. William A. Howe is the program manager for culturally responsive education, multicultural education, bullying & harassment, gender equity and civil rights at the Connecticut State Department of Education.
+Dr. William (Bill) A. Howe provides training and consultation in multicultural education, culturally responsive education, diversity awareness and gender equity (Title IX).
+He is the former program manager for culturally responsive education, multicultural education, bullying & harassment, gender equity and civil rights at the Connecticut State Department of Education.
 He is also an adjunct professor of education at the University of Connecticut, Albertus Magnus College and Quinnipiac University.
-He is Past-Chair of the Connecticut Asian Pacific American Affairs Commission.
+He is Past-Chair of the Connecticut Asian Pacific American Affairs Commission and Past President of the National Association for Multicultural Education (NAME).

-Dr. Howe is the founder of the New England Conference on Multicultural Education (NECME) and Past President of the National Association for Multicultural Education (NAME).
+Dr. Howe is the founder of the New England Conference on Multicultural Education (NECME).
 In 2006 he was named the G. Pritchy Smith Multicultural Educator of the Year at the Annual NAME Conference in Phoenix, AZ.
 He was an Honoree at the 11th Annual “Immigrant Day” at the State Capitol in 2008, a day to honor immigrants from throughout Connecticut who have made valuable contributions to their communities and/or professions.
 In 2012 he was recognized with an award from the Pakistani American Association of Connecticut (PAACT) for his service to the community.
-In 2015 he has been named a Teachers College/Columbia University 2015 Distinguished Alumni Honoree
+In 2015 he has was named a Teachers College/Columbia University 2015 Distinguished Alumni Honoree